Research

 Easy Money: the Inefficient Supply of Inside Liquidity

-In modern market economies, money supply depends more on liquid debt securities, such as deposits and commercial paper, created by financial intermediaries.
+In modern market economies, money supply increasingly depends on liquid debt securities, such as deposits and commercial paper, created by financial intermediaries.
 However, the recent financial crisis has exposed the fragility of this source of liquidity.
 This paper outlines a model in which currency, safe liabilities, and risky liabilities all provide liquidity services.
-By setting the inflation rate, the central bank controls the level of liquid assets, but its composition is left to the market.
+It shows that, by setting the inflation rate, the central bank introduces a wedge in consumption.
+Moreover, inflation determines the level of liquid assets, but its composition is left to the market.
 During normal times, intermediaries provide ample amounts of liquidity, while during a crisis there is a large drop in the liquidity supply because of defaults of risky securities.
-Optimal policy aims to reduce these fluctuations in the supply of liquid assets by reducing the supply of risky securities.
-When studied individually, lump-sum taxes and equity requirements all contribute to restoring efficiency.
-However, liquidity requirements fail to achieve the social optimum since they redistribute currency without curbing the issuance of risky securities.
+This equilibrium is inefficient because of a pecuniary externality, and optimal policy aims to reduce the supply of risky securities.
+Liquidity requirements and investment mandates fail to achieve the social optimum because they redistribute assets without curbing the issuance of risky securities.
+Nevertheless, there is an optimal inflation policy that addresses the inefficiency.

 Work in Progress